megahealth/TestBleLib/README.md

 After monitoring started, it's ok to disconnect.
 - All data will be wiped out if TOKEN is changed.
 - Please check the returned fields carefully, If you change to new parse functions.
+- Data and Log path--->sdcard/megaBle (client.setDebugEnable(true))
+- Developers need to continuously collect 10s-20s real-time values to judge wearing.If the user wears the ring correctly:accY = 0 when fingers point to the ground; accZ = 0 when Palms up.